Restoring RV Decals in 5 Easy Steps

 1) Use RV Decal Cleaners

 The first thing to try when attempting to revive your faded RV decals is using a decal cleaner.
-It’s a simple and inexpensive method to return the luster to the decals.
+It’s a simple and inexpensive method of returning the decals’ luster.

-I’ve tried several decal cleaning products but have found success with the Rejuvenate Restorer Wipes.
-You should apply two coats for best results and let it dry thoroughly in between the coats.
+I’ve tried several decal cleaning products but have succeeded with the Rejuvenate Restorer Wipes.
+Apply two coats and let them dry thoroughly between them for best results.

-Using the Rejuvenate Restorer is also easy, and once you get it on your rig, you’ll be pleased with the results- a shiny coating.
-Of course, the cleaner won’t bring your RV decals to the original new condition but will eliminate the shabbiness, swirls, and curls on the RV decal.
+Using the Rejuvenate Restorer is also easy, and once you get it on your rig, you’ll be pleased with the results—a shiny coating.
+Of course, the cleaner won’t restore your RV decals to their original condition but will eliminate the shabbiness, swirls, and curls on the decal.

 Rejuvenate Restorer Wipes, however, aren’t the only decal cleaners.
-I’m sure there’re plenty of other options, but avoid products with petroleum distillates.
+I’m sure there are plenty of other options, but avoid products with petroleum distillates.
 They can dissolve the decal adhesive, leading to bigger problems.

 2) Consider Wet Sanding